wickit7/topo-drain-plugin/docs/Keyline-Design.md

   - Do you need to **compact or stabilize the soil along keylines** to prevent channel formation?
   - Consider soil texture, organic matter content, and structural stability
   - **Add spillways to prevent keyline overflow** - overflow is the main cause of erosion along keylines
-  - Design controlled overflow points where excess water can safely exit without damaging the keyline
+  - Design controlled overflow points respectively spillway pipes where excess water can safely exit without damaging the keyline

 #### 3. Physical Shaping and Cultivation